gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 ### Q1: What parameters did we just modify, what did we change them to, and why would we choose these values?

 ```
-# Now you check to see that your current list of parameters priors match what you entered:
+# Now you check to see that your current list of parameter priors match what you entered:

 MrBayes > help lset